Walfred-MA/CNVAnalyze/Benchmarking/Leaveoneout/Align/README.md

 pickstrand.py: the simple code to find the strands of each pair for comprison, in case they might in different strand.

-comparetoleave.py: summary the results from alignments.
+comparetoleave.py, comparetoref.py: summary the results from alignments for both leave-one-out comprison and GRCH38 comparison.